 SCIENCE AND RELIGION: Simon Singh, Mary Warnock, Jack Cohen, Stephen Law

-A day exploring the relationship between science and religion, with some very eminent and well-known speakers (plus myself).
+A day exploring the relationship between science and religion

-The cost is £10 (£5 students and national Humanist orgs).
-BOOK NOW.
-Send a cheque payable to “Centre for Inquiry London” to: Executive Director Suresh Lalvani, Centre for Inquiry London, at the Conway Hall address (include names of all those coming).
-Alternatively pay by PAYPAL (credit and debit cards).
+£10 (£5 for students) BOOK NOW.
+Send a cheque payable to ‘Center for Inquiry London” to: Executive Director Suresh Lalvani, Center for Inquiry London, at the above address.
+Alternatively pay by PAYPAL.
 Use the “Support CFI London” link at www.cfilondon.org and follow the instructions.